kcstasiak/RevRisk/README.md

 This is the initial release (v1.0 – Beta) of RevMap.
 We welcome your suggestions and feedback to improve the tool.

-📩 Submit issues or ideas here on GitHub, or email: [your email here]
+📩 Submit issues or ideas here on GitHub

 ## 💡 Use Cases